Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Blobs/samples/README.md

 ---
 page_type: sample
 languages:
-- dotnet
+- csharp
 products:
 - azure
 - azure-storage
 ---

-# Azure Storage Blob client library samples for .NET
+# Azure.Storage.Blobs client library samples for .NET

 These sample programs show how to use the .NET client libraries for Azure Storage Blobs in some common scenarios.